man working on car

 Check your car's battery

 Check your car's battery to be sure the connection is tight and corrosion-free, says Consumer Reports.
 If there is corrosion, you'll need to disconnect the battery and clean the connectors with a wire brush.
 Batteries contain corrosive acid that may leak if battery connectors are forced off, so if you're not familiar with how to check and clean a car battery, it may be best to leave it to a professional.
-As a general rule of thumb, Consumer Reports recommends having your vehicle's battery checked annually after it's more than two years old.
+As a rule of thumb, Consumer Reports recommends having your vehicle's battery checked annually after it's more than two years old.

 Inspect belts and hoses